 The road trip was to take us from Spurn Head in the south to Berwick upon Tweed in the north.
-Logistically, it made sense to stay in Hull on the first night and Washington the following two, so that’s what we did.
+Logistically, staying in Hull on the first night and Washington the following two made sense, so that’s what we did.

 For three nights in August, we paid less than £100 – honestly, that’s a bargain!

 We arrived at the hotel late in the evening, just in time to catch the restaurant before it closed.
-After a very warm welcome on reception (possibly the manager), we dropped our bags off in the room and returned for something to eat.
+After a warm welcome from reception (possibly the manager), we dropped our bags in the room and returned for something to eat.

-As soon as we sat down at the restaurant it brought back memories.
-This is how I remember Campanile restaurants, they’re like little French bistro’s – atmospheric!
+As soon as we sat at the restaurant, it brought back memories.
+This is how I remember Campanile restaurants, which are like little French bistros – atmospheric!

 After a nice meal, few drinks and a chat with the staff it was time to return to our room.